-Cassidy Dawn Graves (CDG) is a writer, producer/curator, and theatre/performance artist.
+Cassidy Dawn Graves (CDG) is a writer, producer/curator, and musician.
 Her performance work is often silly, cartoonish, and irreverent, often involving music, sex, talking food, and wacky toy props.
 BFA with honors from NYU Tisch's Playwrights Horizons Theater School.

 Creator of the Am I Write, Ladies? performance series and the monthly variety benefit show Pairs N Chairs, she has also produced Soundbites (a podcast/evening of live radio dramas and food, created with Dan Rider), an open mic for playwrights, the world premiere of Anderson Cook's play Shatter, and Ry Szelong's Interabang at Ars Nova's Ant Fest.

 She has written on topics such as theater reviews she hated, arts and culture, queerness, local happenings, and more for The Nation, Paper Mag, Extra Crispy, INTO, Bitch Media, Gothamist, Brokelyn, Hyperallergic, NYU Local, Howlround, and New York Magazine's Bedford + Bowery, completed a thesis on representation of BDSM in American theater, and presented research at the Comparative Drama Conference.

 Cassidy recently wrote and performed The Sexual Pioneers Talk Show, a research-based comedic talk show exploring early sexuality, and 50 Shades of Graves, an interactive sex education musical co-composed with Caitlin Cobb-Vialet.
 In addition to theatrical work, she writes and performs her own music, a mix of comedic tunes and confessional folk-pop songs.